SoftwareDesignLab/nvip-crawler/productnameextractor/README.md

 ## 4. Create a Configuration to run the Product Name Extractor (IntelliJ)

 > **NOTE:** Intellij does not read env.list files automatically, the contents of the product name extactor env.list file can be copied directly into the menu shown in the image below.
 See **Environment Variables** for more information.
-Please ensure that the program is run with environment variables for your specific IDE/Docker configuration.
+Please ensure that the program is run with environment variables for your specific IDE configuration.
 >
 > Otherwise, default environment variables will be used but this may not be compatible with your setup.
 >